aeoncloud/Cybersecurity/CYBDER DEFENSE/Day 1/README.md

 - Active Directory Basics

 ### Room 1: Introductory Networking
-In this room, I gaineed knowledge on basic principles of networking.
+In this room, I gained knowledge on basic principles of networking.
 Since networking is a _massive_ topic, this roomp provided an overciew, and some foundational knowledge in the following topics:
 - The OSI Model
 - The TCP/IP Model
 - How these models look in practice